 Can I get sick by smelling dog pee?

 Even though the odor won’t seriously harm you, it can make you feel sick to your stomach.
-Additionally, you could also begin to have breathing issues if it persists in the air for extended spans of time.
+Additionally, you could also begin to have breathing issues if it persists in the air for extended periods.
 You’ll recognize it as a burning sensation in your lungs.
 And while adults might not have it too bad, kids and babies will find the odor bothersome.

 In any case, like human waste, dog pee also carries bacteria in it.
-Why take the chance and let it pervade the atmosphere at home?
+Why take the chance and let it invade the atmosphere at home?

 If I don’t clean the puddles immediately, for how long could my house smell like dog pee?

 If allowed to remain as is, it can take up to five years for urine to off-gas on its own.
-Moreover, the longer it sits, the more bacterial build-up you’re going to have to deal with.
+Moreover, the longer it sits, the more bacterial build-up you’re going to have.
 The carpets, too, will become soaked, and the substance might seep into the floor below.
-In fact, pet urine can seep into concrete!
+Pet urine can even seep into concrete!

 Should you have plans for selling your home in the future, the smell of pet urine can be a huge turnoff for a potential homebuyer.
 That is true even if they turn out to be canine lovers themselves.
-Therefore, get rid of the smell as soon as you’re able to.
-In addition to that, ask your real estate agent to give you an honest review of what the air inside smells like!
+So you should get rid of the smell as soon as you’re able to.
+Additionally, ask your real estate agent to give you an honest review of how the air inside smells!